Oil from Section 6 shipwreck cut fouls St. Simons beaches

 “Dawn works really well,” Himes said.

-Those who see fuel sheens or oil globules on waters near the shipwreck are encouraged to report it to the U.S. Coast Guard National Response Center at 800-424-8802.
+Those who see fuel sheens or oil globules on the water near the shipwreck are encouraged to report it to the U.S. Coast Guard National Response Center at 800-424-8802.

 Some 50 cleanup workers scoured the beaches Sunday, Himes said.
 More were on the way.

 Crews were raking oil-soiled sand into mounds along the shoreline for pickup, Himes said.
-Yellow caution tape is being place near some areas, a warning for beachgoers to avoid those sections.
+Yellow caution tape is being placed near some areas, a warning for beachgoers to avoid those sections.

 “Some people might see yellow caution tape near public beach access points,” Himes said.
 “That doesn’t mean the beach is closed.
 Think of it as yellow warning light, to slow down and proceed with caution.”

-No oiling had been detected at Massnegale Park, East Beach and Gould’s Inlet beaches north of the King and Prince on St. Simons Island, Himes said.
-Overhead spotters have detected fuel sheens in the waters offshore from these beaches.
+No oil had been detected at Massnegale Park, East Beach and Gould’s Inlet beaches north of the King and Prince, Himes said.
+Overhead spotters have detected fuel sheens in the waters offshore from these beaches, however.

 “There are some sheens, but no discharges,” Himes said.

-Wildlife and marine biologists accompanying the beach cleanup patrols have not detected harm to waterfowl or marine life from the incident, Himes said.
-Some oiling of the marsh grasses has been detected south of the Plantation Golf Course on the marsh side of the island, most noticeable along the highwater mark.
+Wildlife and marine biologists accompanying beach cleanup patrols have not detected harm to waterfowl or marine life from the incident, Himes said.
+Some oil has been detected in the marsh south of the Plantation Golf Course, most noticeable along the highwater mark.

-No marsh oiling has been detected further inland at environmentally sensitive areas such as Bird Island near the Brunswick River, he said.
+No oil has been detected farther inland at environmentally sensitive areas such as Bird Island near the Brunswick River, he said.

 Oil left dark stains on the Johnson Rocks.
 Crews may employ devices that use hot water and high pressure to clean oil from the rocks, Himes said.
 At present, however, they are concentrating on cleaning oil from the beaches, he said.

 However, the oil was sucked beneath the boom by Saturday’s swift outgoing tides, Himes said.
-It is an issue that has been encountered often with the EBP during the nine-month cutting operation on the shipwreck.
+It is an issue that has been encountered often with the EBP during the nine-month cutting operation.

 At around 9:30 p.m.
-Friday, a massive cutting chain tore through the last steel sheet binding Section 6 to the remainder of half-submerged scrap metal heap, making relatively quick work of the next-to-last cut into the shipwreck.
+Friday, a massive cutting chain tore through the last steel sheet binding Section 6 to the vessel, making relatively quick work of the next-to-last cut.

 The resulting discharge created a large dark “ink blotter” of oil on the surface of the water inside the EPB, Himes said.
 In addition to the surface boom, the EPB has sturdy mesh netting below to contain loose vehicles and other large debris from the shipwreck.